Posted: Tue 25th Jul 2023

 The longer the survey, the harder it will be to get people to complete it.
 You have to balance how useful the information is with getting enough responses.
 Don't ask for information you don't need.

-Demographic information like age and address help refine your audience and improve your marketing.
+Demographic information like age and address help refine your target audience and improve your marketing plans.
 People will be more willing to select an age bracket or region than giving exact answers.

 Try to avoid biasing your answers by asking emotive questions (choices can include a range of emotions) and considering different possible answers.